 Education

-Boards of trustees are responsible for the governance of schools around New Zealand, including establishing the school’s charter, and they are also the employer of all school staff.
-Trustees are elected by the parent community, school staff members, and sometimes students.
-These roles are voluntary and unpaid.
+School boards (previously called boards of trustees) are responsible for the governance of schools around New Zealand, including establishing the school’s charter, and they are also the employer of all school staff.
+Board members are elected by the parent community, school staff members, and sometimes students.
+These roles are usually voluntary and unpaid.

 Find out more on how school boards work on the Ministry of Education’s website.